Are you hearing surfing terms being putting down but you aren’t picking up the meaning of the words, phrases, and sayings from fellow surfers?

 Bitchin’: Fantastic, great, amazing, all that and a bag of chips.

-Bodyboard: A small foam board that you ride on your stomach or in prone position.
-It's also as a booger, a boogie board, and belly board.
+Bodyboard: A small foam board that you ride on your stomach or in the prone position.
+It’s also known as a booger, a boogie board, and belly board.

 Bodysurf: Surfing or riding waves with just your body.
 Sometimes swim fins are used.